ScottEnman/nginx-deployment/README.md

 - Configures Prometheus to scrape NGINX metrics.
 - Deploys an NGINX frontend that displays Prometheus scraped stats.
 - Exposes the NGINX service on Minikube.
-- Opens a browser window for easy access to the NGINX service, where you can log in using the credentials provided at the beginning of the script.
+- Opens a browser window for easy access to the Prometheus frontend where you can make queries to gather NGINX metrics.
+- The script will print the NGINX frontend URL, where you can log in using the credentials provided at the beginning of the script.
+  - **Once logged into NGINX, you will see a chart displaying the deployment's performance metrics.**

 This streamlined process ensures that you can quickly deploy and access your NGINX application with minimal manual setup.
-Once logged into NGINX, you will see a chart displaying the deployment's performance metrics.

 ---